ctrlplusb/easy-peasy/README.md

 ## Introduction

 Easy Peasy gives you the power of Redux (and its tooling) whilst avoiding the boilerplate.
-It allows you to create a full Redux store by defining a model that describes your state and it's actions.
+It allows you to create a full Redux store by defining a model that describes your state and its actions.
 Batteries are included - you don't need to configure any additional packages to support derived state, side effects, or integration with React.

 <p>&nbsp;</p>